dutu/poloLender/README.md

     $ cd poloLender
     ```
 5. Create an app on Heroku and deploy the code

     ```
     $ heroku create
     $ git push heroku master
     $ heroku ps:scale web=0 poloLender=0
     ```

 6. Provision the [papertrail](https://devcenter.heroku.com/articles/papertrail) logging add-on
     ```
     $ heroku addons:create papertrail
     ```

     Note: To help with abuse prevention, Heroku requires account verification for provisioning an add-on .
 If your account has not been verified, you will be directed to visit the verification site.

 7. Open the papertrail console to see the log messages.
     ```
     $ heroku addons:open papertrail
     ```
 > Note: Keep the papertrail console open to monitor progress

 8. Define config vars required for configuring poloLender (replace the values below with your own)
     ```
     $ heroku config:set POLOLENDER_APIKEY='{"key":"V********t","secret":"T***u"}'
     $ heroku config:set POLOLENDER_STARTTIME='2016-02-28T12:27:09+00:00'
     $ heroku config:set POLOLENDER_STARTBALANCE='{"BTC":"10", "ETH":"1100", "XMR":"1000", "XRP":"80000"}'
     $ heroku config:set POLOLENDER_LENDMAX='{"BTC":"4", "ETH":"100", "XMR":"2000", "XRP":"30000"}'
+    $ heroku config:set POLOLENDER_MINRATE='{"BTC":"0.02", "ETH":"0", "XMR":"0.015", "XRP":"0"}'
     $ heroku config:set POLOLENDER_REPORTINTERVAL=60
     ```

 9. Start the application
     ```
     heroku ps:scale poloLender=1
     ```

 10. [Upgrade your application to Hobby](https://dashboard.heroku.com/# "upgrade to Hobby")
 > **Note**: By default the Heroku applications run on Free dyno.
 Free dyno sleeps for 6 hours in 24 hours period.
 It is highly recommended to upgrade the free Dyno to Hobby.
 Hobby dyno never sleeps.
 See: https://www.heroku.com/pricing

 # Updating the application